 A THOUGHT FOR TODAY:

-As I read this song (which is now close on 3,000 years old), my mind is taken back to the very beginning – to Adam and Eve.
-In the beginning God said: “Let us make man in our image…” So, in the image of God, mankind was created both male and female.[a]
-Since the beginning, the Creator God had originally designed the world to be ruled by a couple of fully functioning image-bearers.
-Together, and working in harmony, inseparable in mind and heart, the two together would be the likeness of the Living God to the world that He created.
+As I read this song (which is now 3,000+ years old), my mind is taken back to the very beginning – to Adam and Eve.
+At the beginning of the Creator God’s epic storyline He said: “Let us make man in our image…” So, in the image of God, humankind was created both male and female.[a]
+Since the beginning, our Maker originally designed the world such that it should be ruled by a couple of fully functioning image-bearers.
+Together, and working in harmony, inseparable in mind and heart, the two together would be the likeness of the Living God to this world that He created.

 Read More? …CLICK on “06 August – Additional Notes”